iTwin/itwinjs-core/docs/learning/backend/PullMerge.md

 1. Briefcase pulls new changes.
 2. It applies new changes on top of local changes.
-  a.
-It depends on locks for changes to be non-conflicting.
+   * It depends on locks for changes to be non-conflicting.
-  b.
-This method does not record the effect of applying incoming changes.
+   * This method does not record the effect of applying incoming changes.
 This locally recorded changeset is an unreliable source of truth without locking.
 3. If a conflict happens, there is not much we can do except for either skipping the incoming change or replacing the local change.
 There is no room for actually merging.
 4. Conflict resolution is recorded in a rebase buffer, so when pulling more changes, the same resolution will be applied.
-  a.
-This is also dangerous because let's say we choose REPLACE for a DATA conflict.
+   * This is also dangerous because let's say we choose REPLACE for a DATA conflict.
 And then change that row later in the session.
 When we push changes, the local change to the row will be ignored.
 5. Finally, when all changes are merged, we can push the changes, but without a lock, this could create a changeset that cannot be applied by others.

 As we can see from the above, this merge method works fine if you lock individual rows in a table so only one user can change it.
 This workflow cannot really scale, and without a lock, it is completely useless.